deanilvincent/deanilvincent.github.io/_posts/2018-06-23-publish-and-host-asp-net-core-app-on-windows-services-using-self-contained-application-for-windows.md

 ### Overview of what we're going to create:

-<strong>Target Output:</strong> "Publish & Host ASP.NET Core App running on Windows Services Manager"
+<strong>Target Output:</strong> "Publish & Host ASP.NET Core App on Windows Services Manager"

 <strong>Aim:</strong> After you finish these simple steps, you will be able to alternatively use Windows Services to host your ASP.NET Core app.